 Leto has worked to keep the courts open and fair to all, regardless of their circumstances.
 Throughout her career, she has handled cases of workplace injury and mistreatment, personal injury and wrongful death, and sexual harassment and sex abuse.
-She enjoys representing individuals since she has never forgotten the early years when she supported herself as an auto parts worker, house cleaner, and waitress.
+She enjoys representing individuals since she has never forgotten the early years after her father’s death when she supported herself as an auto parts worker, house cleaner, and waitress.

 Leto regularly lectures and advises her colleagues in the law.
 She has taught in continuing legal education programs sponsored by organizations including the North Carolina Advocates for Justice, the North Carolina Bar Association, the North Carolina Association of Women Attorneys and the Labor and Employment Section of the American Bar Association.
-Leto has served in various leadership roles in the North Carolina legal community and is currently a member of the Advisory Board of the National Crime Victim Bar Association.
+Leto has served in various leadership roles in the North Carolina legal community and currently serves as President-elect of the Advisory Board to the National Crime Victim Bar Association.

 Attorneys Leto Copeley and Valerie Johnson (aka the “Law Sisters“) recently started a new podcast about Sexual Harassment in the workplace.
-Learn ways you can protect yourself from Sexual Harassment by listening to their podcast series, Sex at Work, available on the Law Sisters website, Apple Podcasts, Google Play, TuneIn, and Stitcher.
+Learn ways you can protect yourself from sexual harassment and sexual assault by listening to their podcast series, Sex at Work, available on the Law Sisters website, Apple Podcasts, Google Play, TuneIn, and Stitcher.